 - Pilot and Bench Scale Testing of Novel Treatment Media by Stephanie Bianco and Nathan Ward

-For those unable to attend StormCon 2014, you missed a great event, however many of the presentations are available online for registered attendees.
-The StormCon conference provides an opportunity to get together with folks representing all aspects of the stormwater field from across the country, including equipment vendors, regulatory agencies, municipal and industrial facility managers, and the most knowledgeable consultants in the industry (of course we are referring to Kennedy/Jenks, this is our blog after all)!
+The StormCon conference provides an opportunity to get together with folks representing all aspects of the stormwater field from across the country, including equipment vendors, regulatory agencies, municipal and industrial facility managers, and the most knowledgeable consultants in the industry (of course we are referring to KJ, this is our blog after all)!
 The food and entertainment were unmatched and we all learned a lot from the comprehensive workshops and presentations.
 Consider attending Stormcon 2015 in Austin, TX.
 They are already planning feverishly to try and top this year’s show, which was the biggest turnout on record!

 Special thanks must also go out to our friends at the Port of Portland and the Port of Vancouver.
 The bus tour was a sold out success!

-Our first stop was Port of Portland‘s Terminal 6 for an overview and demonstration of their super-successful pervious pavement installation.
+Our first stop was Port of Portland‘s Terminal 6 for an overview and demonstration of their super-successful previous pavement installation.
 This site is still functioning great and requiring very little maintenance after 8 years.
-Click HERE for a slideshow of construction and installation photos (courtesy of Port of Portland).
-The Port of Portland also captured the bus tour for their own blog, including a video demonstration, which you can read about HERE.

 Next it was off to the Port of Vancouver for a look at the world’s largest industrial bio-infiltration facilities, their now-famous do it yourself roof runoff filtration system, the “Grattix.”, and their reconfigured Terminal 4 pond where the Port will be pilot testing one of the first industrial floating wetland stormwater treatment systems.
 Rumor has it, there was a rare sighting of the elusive Sasquatch, who drives a Subaru, who knew!